The Sinai Peninsula And The Red Sea

 The elite holiday resort of El Gouna, also known as the 'Venice of the Red Sea', is 14 miles (23km) north of Hurghada International Airport and is nestled between the mountains and the shores of the Red Sea.
 The resort stretches along six miles (10km) of coastline and spreads onto several small nearby islands.

 El Gouna has a wide variety of shopping for those on holiday to enjoy, ranging from typical Egyptian souvenirs, antiques and art to exotic oriental furniture and hand-made Turkish lamps.
 There is also a selection of chic shops for clothing and furniture.
-Along the marina boardwalk are the international brands and boutiques offering a taste of Europe.
+Along the marina boardwalk there are international brands and boutiques offering a taste of Europe.

-El Gouna has two tourist districts, namely Kafr El Gouna and Abu Tig Marina, as well as many prominent hotel chains, all offering a wide variety of some of the world's finest cuisines, from Indian to Thai, French, Belgian, Chinese, German, Italian and much more.
+El Gouna has two prominent tourist districts, namely Kafr El Gouna and Abu Tig Marina, as well as many prominent hotel chains, all offering a wide variety of some of the world's finest cuisines, from Indian to Thai, French, Belgian, Chinese, German, Italian and much more.
 Not all local restaurants serve alcohol, but the food is excellent.
 El Gouna offers everything from relaxed marina-side bistros, seafood buffets and poolside eateries to five-star restaurants.